Updated on February 10, 2021 by Lyric Fergusson

 (Fun At Any Age – $)

 Why it’s great: We love this little introductory golf set because it’s super colorful and all-inclusive.
 The club is a clear tube that holds the balls.
-Your little one can push a little trigger to release the balls.
+Your kid can push a little trigger to release the balls.
 Then, they can hit the ball from the tee into a big hole.
 When they’re ready to pick up the balls they just push down on the ball but they can also load the balls manually through the side if that is easier.
 It honestly takes a second to teach your toddler how it works, then they will eventually get the hang of playing with and mastering this toy.
 My smallest one actually just likes to put the balls in and out and in and out, keeping her quite entertained.
 This toy is also especially fun for older siblings and even teenagers.

 Keep in mind: This set can be a bit bulky to swing for smaller tots.
 Also, keep in mind that the ball shoots pretty fast off the tee.
 So you may want to remove the tee for indoor play.